 A standing grizzly adorned the Alaska U.S. Bicentennial base and was reprised 30 years later.
 Other states have used bears to represent National Parks, zoos, or wildlife in general.

 A buffalo (USA’s national animal) graces Kansas‘s 2004 vanity base plate.
 Montana has an option to preserve wild buffalo, and picked bison for the American Red Cross specialty.
 North Dakota has used it on the last two passenger bases.
+Oklahoma introduced it in 2017 on a specialty supporting conservation efforts.

 Florida’s “Protect the Panther” and Kentucky‘s Nature’s Finest bobcat have each had two versions, with dissimilar results.
 Also notice Pennsylvania‘s photo of a tiger versus Montana‘s more traditional graphic.

 There are three variations of the California “Whale Tail” plate (which benefits the California Coastal Commission) – 1997, 2001, and 2011 respectively.
-Florida and Massachusetts also have whale tails, while an orca and dolphins leap out of the water in specialties for Washington, Florida, and Mississippi.
+Florida and Mississippi have dolphins; Florida and Massachusetts also feature whale tails; Oregon‘s “Coastal Playground” specialty features a gray whale; and an orca leaps out of the water on a Washington specialty.

 Bass (Arkansas, Mississippi, Texas), trout (Idaho, Maine, Massachusetts, Montana, Utah) and other fish appear on the plates above.
 Florida, not surprisingly, leads the pack here due to its location and its prevalence of specialty plates.